 Staff members are provided with the opportunity through training to facilitate the Loves-Me-Not workshop.
-They are all aware of school policies related to 'NAG5: safe physical and emotional environment'.
-All staff are provided with information about Loves-Me-Not, and are reminded about the school's abuse disclosure policies and procedures.
+They are all aware of the relevant school policies.

+All staff, whether involved in the facilitation of the workshop or not, are kept informed about Loves-Me-Not, advised how it can be supported across learning areas (see pages 18-19), and reminded about the school's abuse disclosure policies and procedures.